As the

 to establish the item's market value (auction or wholesale price) or

-replacement value (retail price or insurance value), as these vary
+replacement value (retail price or insurance value), as these can vary

 considerably.
 It is unethical for any dealer to appraise an item